 top of page

-The ruins of the Greek-Roman city of Sussita are in the Golan Heights on top of a prominent hill overlooking Kibbutz Ein Gev on Lake Kinneret.
-This national park has long been off the beaten track, but this is changing as renovations are being carried out to attract more visitors.
-The site can be reached via its main entrance.
-It can also be reached from its lower parking lot via a scenic circular hike.
+The ruins of the Greek-Roman city of Sussita are located in the Golan Heights on top of a prominent hill overlooking Kibbutz Ein Gev, which is on Lake Kinneret.
+This national park was formerly regarded as being off the beaten track, but reconstructions are being carried out and the park is becoming more popular.
+It can be reached via its main entrance and also via a scenic circular hike from its lower parking lot.

-HIKE TO THE RUINS FROM THE LOWER PARKING LOT
+HIKE TO THE RUINS OF SUSSITA FROM THE LOWER PARKING LOT

 Time: About 1½-2 hours.